talla-ui/talla-ui/llms-overview.md

 activity.isUnlinked();
 ```

-Activities can be activated immediately when added to the application context, or later using the `activateAsync` method.
-They are also automatically activated when the navigation path matches the activity's path.
+Activities can be activated immediately when added to an activity router.
+When added to the root router (`app.activities`), they are also automatically activated when the navigation path matches the activity's `navigationPath`.

 ```typescript
 export class MyActivity extends Activity {